LIT-Protocol/docs/docs/SDK/Explanation/authentication/overview.md

 :::note

-`SessionSigs` are heavily in development, and things may change.
+`SessionSigs` are only available on Ethereum and are heavily in development, so things may change.
 Be sure to use the latest version of the Lit SDK and connect to the `serrano` testnet.

 :::